Ireland's Presidency of the Council of the EU Building a competitive, secure, values-led Europe

 For businesses operating in and through Ireland, Ireland’s EU Council Presidency (“Presidency”) will influence key regulatory and legislative developments.
 As Ireland’s leading law firm, Matheson is uniquely positioned to guide clients through these changes and identify emerging opportunities during this pivotal period.

-What we know about the themes of Ireland’ s Presidency of the EU 2026
+What are the themes of Ireland’s Presidency of the EU 2026?

-The Presidency will be organised around three interconnected themes, mirroring the Strategic Agenda 2024 – 2029 endorsed by EU leaders in late 2024:
+The Presidency is organised around three interconnected themes, mirroring the Strategic Agenda 2024 – 2029 endorsed by EU leaders in late 2024:

 - enhancing collective security; and